-Users to Hold: List of employees (users) involved in the Litigation Hold who have been identified as possibly having relevant records.
-If you are aware of other employees with relevant information notify Deborah Harvey in the Office of General Counsel at email@example.com to add them to the litigation hold.
+Users Data to Hold: List of employees (users) involved in the Litigation Hold who have been identified as possibly having relevant records.
+If you are aware of other employees with relevant information notify Kathryn Bogle in the Office of General Counsel at firstname.lastname@example.org to add them to the litigation hold.

-a) Snapshot – preserve relevant records indicated in the relevant period with a time stamp.
-The timestamp is the date the litigation hold was issued.
+a) Snapshot – preserve server records indicated in the relevant time period with a time stamp.
+The timestamp is the date the litigation hold was issued or received.

-b) Ongoing – preserve relevant records indicated in the relevant period and future versions with timestamps.
+b) Ongoing – preserve server records indicated in the relevant time period and future versions with timestamps.
 The ongoing capture can be done by IT personnel weekly, or monthly.

 Initiate Hold: mm/dd/yyyy (date the LH was initiated by OGC)

 Review Hold: mm/dd/yyyy (date the LH is reviewed by OGC to determine if it can be released or continue the hold, usually quarterly)